|

 native artwork, and a Bahamian straw market featuring a wide variety of

-souveniers.
+souvenirs.
 Several bars and night

 spots complete with island music provide the evenings entertainment.
 Traveling

-to Bimini usually begins in South Florida.
-Current air
+to Bimini usually begins in South

 Proof of citizenship and picture I.D. are required upon entry.
 Casual attire

-is the norm with summer temperaturesin the mid 80's and winter in the mid
+is the norm with summer temperatures in the mid 80's and winter in the mid

 70's.
 U.S. currency is used freely, so